nationalarchives/ds-caselaw-data-enrichment-service/README.md

 You can also obtain a test coverage report with `coverage run --source . -m pytest && coverage report`

 The tests are currently run in CI as specified in `.github/workflows/ci_lint_and_test.yml`

+### 4.2 Running locally

+It's very experimental, but the `fetch_xml` lambda can be run by:

+- running `docker-compose up` in the ingester repo to load the localstack container
+- running `make setup` here to setup localstack
+- running `scripts/sqs-publish-notification.sh` here to send a notification
+- reading the logs in the localstack terminal

+You'll probably need to restart the docker container and configure it each time

 ## 5 Architecture